 Unsafe Conditions Safety Talk

 Unsafe conditions will always exist in the world around us.
-That being said, it is possible to eliminate the majority of unsafe conditions in our workplaces in order to prevent injuries on the job.
+That being said, it is possible to eliminate the majority of the ones found in our workplaces in order to prevent injuries on the job.
 It is necessary to not only recognize that these kinds of conditions exist around you, but also to take action to eliminate or mitigate them.

 Two Common Types of Unsafe Conditions

-There is an endless list of possible unsafe conditions in any workplace.
-Two types of unsafe conditions that can be found in almost any workplace are slip, trip, and fall hazards and pinch point hazards.
+There is an endless list of possible unsafe conditions found on the job.
+Two types that can be found in almost any workplace are slip, trip, and fall hazards and pinch point hazards.

 - Slips, trips, and falls are responsible for many injuries on the job year after year.
 Many of these incidents are a direct result of an unsafe condition.
 Objects on the ground are a common example.
 Other unsafe conditions that lead to slips, trips, and falls injuries include slippery floors, unmarked changes in elevations in walking surfaces, cluttered work areas, unprotected edges, etc.